This post may contain affiliate links. Read the full disclosure here.

 If this is something you worry about (say, if you use tap water and it’s particularly hard) then just set yourself a reminder to top water everyone every three months or so.

-If you fertilise your plants, it might be an idea to top water your plants every time you feed them, so that you associate the two things with each other and are less likely to forget.
+When you fertilise your plants, it might be an idea to top water your plants every time you feed them, so that you associate the two things with each other and are less likely to forget.

-It’s a pain in the arse for big plants
+It’s a logistical nightmare for big plants

 It can take AGES for big plants to absorb enough water, especially if they’re in terracotta pots.